DavidSouther/software_craftsmanship/00_introduction/01_python/README.md

 ## python

 In this book, we'll be using Python 3.
+The easiest way to begin using Python 3 is by using Github Codespaces, which creates a virtual linux computer in the cloud for you to use.

+... pic of start codespaces ...

+NOTE: Codespaces is BETA, and requires sign up.
+Update this paragraph when it's public.

-It is included with many Linux distributions, but if you are using macOS (OSX) or Windows, you will need to install it.
+If you are using your personal computer, python is included with many Linux distributions, but if you are using macOS (OSX) or Windows, you will need to install it.
 On Windows and Mac, you will need to [download](http://www.python.org/download/) and run [the windows installer](https://www.python.org/ftp/python/3.7.7/python-3.7.7-amd64-webinstall.exe)